-Can a Dog’s Diet Affect Behaviour?
+Can A Dog’s Diet Affect Behaviour?

 It is a well established fact that food can affect people’s health and well being.
 The association between diet mental health and behaviour has been less documented.
 However, it is an emerging subject for more serious research.
 In this article we look at diet and canine behaviour and whether certain foods can affect a dog’s mental function.